-This is the story of 3 Canadians, a Floridian and a Texan (they had to balance it out).
+This is the story of 3 Canadians, a Floridian and a Texan.
 Annette Barkley, Max Hutchinson, Howie Moscovitch, Joe First and Bob Nobles who move to Nashville, Tennessee at different times to pursue their music careers.
 They eventually meet, become friends and collaborate.
-Each having their own style of music that collectively becomes a retro/twangy-country-punk/hillbilly sound they like to refer to as "Stonesy & Jonesy".
+Each having their own style of music that collectively becomes a retro/twangy-country-punk/hillbilly sound they refer to as "Stonesy & Jonesy".
 On their agenda is: Writing cool songs, performing, recording and having fun!
 They also bake wonderful homemade pies!!

 Annette Barkley grew up in Southern Ontario, Canada on country and bluegrass music.
 In 1992 Annette moved out West to Calgary, Alberta Canada.
 After playing the guitar and writing songs for many years she knew she wanted to be a professional songwriter.
 In 2001 she drove her 1979 Ford Fairmont Futura three thousand miles to Nashville, TN.